mrprajesh/stp-validate/README.md

 7 22
 ```

 The `20` is the size/cost of the Steiner tree and followed by edges -- one edge per line.
-The order does not matter.
+The order of edges, and order of vertex in an edge should not matter.